JackZhouSz/BDR-diffusion/README.md

 ## Installation
-Following is the suggested way to install the dependencies of our code:
+Following is the suggested way to install the dependencies of our code(The default numpy and pip installed by conda may need to be downgraded.):
 ```
 conda create -n bdr_diffusion
 conda activate bdr_diffusion

 conda install pytorch==1.9.0 torchvision==0.10.0 cudatoolkit=11.3 -c pytorch -c conda-forge

 pip install tqdm fire einops ocnn scikit-image==0.18.2 scikit-learn==0.24.2 pytorch-lightning==1.6.1
 ```